Mental Health First Aid Training

 Location: The Salvation Army Hall, Frankton (Queenstown)

-Facilitators: Karyn Munro (certified MHFA trainer) and Lynne Wright (Intake Coordinator, certified MHFA instructor)
+Facilitators: Karyn Munro (certified MHFA trainer) and Lynne Wright (Intake Coordinator, certified MHFA trainer)

 Accreditation: Te Pou–accredited MHFA course; participants receive a nationally recognised 3-year certificate upon completion.

-Cost: $455 per person (includes MHFA manual and certificate).
+Cost: $495 + GST Early Bird Special for $455 +GST per person (includes MHFA manual and certificate).

 All materials (manuals, case studies, resources) are provided.
 This workshop blends group discussions, videos and practical exercises so every attendee can apply MHFA skills immediately.